Treasurer's Office - Debt Management

 • The University’s self-insurance program will respond to a loss.

-Treasurer's Office - Risk Management
+Treasurer's Office - Insurance and Claims Administration

-Risk Management - Does the University’s auto insurance program cover loss or damage to a personal vehicle driven for University business?
+Insurance and Claims Administration - Does the University’s auto insurance program cover loss or damage to a personal vehicle driven for University business?

 The owner of the vehicle's insurance responds to the loss or damage.
 Insurance costs are included in the per-mile reimbursement rate and are not reimbursable as a separate expense.